philrud/istio.io/content/about/notes/1.1/index.md

 - **Kiali**.
 Replaced the Service Graph addon](https://github.com/istio/istio/issues/9066) with [Kiali](https://www.kiali.io) to provide a richer visualization experience.
 See the [Kiali Task](/docs/tasks/telemetry/kiali/) for more details.

 - **Reduced Overhead**.
-There have been several performance and scale improvements including:
+Added several performance and scale improvements including:

     - Significant reduction in default collection of Envoy-generated statistics (configurable via annotations)